phcreery/docker-partkeepr/README.md

 ## Docker Image CI/CD Pipeline

 This git repo is connected to a build Pipeline at https://hub.docker.com.
 A new Image is build for every Tag pushed to this repo.
-The images are taged with a version number (e.g. `1.4.0-20`) and `latest`.
+The images are tagged with a version number (e.g. `1.4.0-20`) and `latest`.

 [0]: https://hub.docker.com/r/mhubig/partkeepr/